Turkay7879/BlueSt4r/README.md

 # BlueSt4r repository, project "EasyRestore", made by "wooozie69"

-EasyRestore is a entry-level project to test my C++ skills with making a console program.
+EasyRestore is a entry-level project to test my C++ skills by making a console program.
 The purpose of this console program is to make futurerestore process easier.
 Although it's "technically" working, it still has to be improved in order to make it more usable.
 To find out what "futurerestore" is, check out s0uthwest's futurerestore project for purpose of EasyRestore (Huge thanks to him and may his soul rest in peace).